Q&A on the Stan State MBA

 The program is intended for the active manager or technical supervisor as well as the recent graduate who is interested in advanced study in the field of business administration.

-To be considered for admission into the program, you are required to complete an application through Cal State Apply and have requested official copies of your transcripts be sent to the Graduate School by the published deadline.
-Learn more about the two-step application process.
+To apply, you must complete an application through Cal State Apply and request official copies of your transcripts to be sent to the Stanislaus State Office of Graduate Studies and Research by the published deadline.
+Learn more about this two-step process at the Applying to the MBA page.

-Foundation courses, are a group of six undergraduate courses that students with a non-business undergraduate degree must complete prior to admission.
-All of these are offered at Stanislaus State and maybe available during winter or summer term.
+Foundation courses are six undergraduate courses that students with a non-business undergraduate degree must complete prior to admission.
+All foundation courses are offered at Stanislaus State during our fall and spring terms and additional sections may be available during our winter or summer terms.
+Learn more about the foundation courses requirement at the MBA Eligibility Requirements page.

-Yes, applicants whose undergraduate degree is not instructed in English must take the TOEFL or IELTS and meet the Universities minimum requirements.
-Additionally, transcripts will have to be evaluated to US standards.
-Please visit the Office of International Education Graduate Admission page for detailed information on these two requirements.
+Yes, applicants whose undergraduate degree is not taught in English must take the TOEFL or IELTS and meet the University's minimum requirements.
+Additionally, transcripts will have to be evaluated to meet US standards.
+Please visit the Office of International Education and Global Engagement page for detailed information on these two requirements.

-For a complete list of International Student requirements, visit the Office of International Education Graduate Admission page.
-Please note that these requirements are in addition to completing specific MBA program application requirements.
+Visit the Office of International Education and Global Engagement's Graduate Admissions page to learn about the admission requirements for international students.
+Please note that these requirements are in addition to specific MBA program application requirements.

 Yes.
-MBA courses are offered from 6:00pm to 8:40pm on Monday through Thursday evenings.
-On occasion, start times may be adjusted slightly.
-Each 3-credit MBA course meets once a week at the Turlock campus.
+MBA courses are offered from 6:00 p.m. to 8:40 p.m.
+Monday through Thursday evenings.
+Start times may be adjusted slightly on occasion.
+Each MBA course meets once a week at the Turlock campus.
+Learn more about our course schedule at the MBA Course Schedule page.

 While an overall 3.0 grade point average must be maintained during your program coursework, a minimum grade of C- is required to earn credit for a course.